Normaly0/work_break_timer/README.md

 ## About

+This application was build as part of the [Front End Development Libraries Certification](https://www.freecodecamp.org/certification/normaly/front-end-development-libraries).
-This applicaton was build using the react framework and it's class based component system, in combination with the redux library.
+It uses the react framework and it's class based component system, in combination with the redux library.

 The biggest challenge of this project was creating a timer that would be accurate regardless of how many other processes the CPU is currently handling aka. a timer that wouldn't get unprecise after a certain amount of time.
 To accomplish that I've used the principles of `deltatime`, which allowed me to correct the timer via a function and therefore ensure that it stays accurate.